 - Dry and itchy skin

-Why is Formaldehyde Used in New RVs?
+Why Is Formaldehyde Used In New RVs?

 In fact, formaldehyde has been used in just about any RV since the 1950s.
-This chemical doesn’t have very many adverse health concerns when it occurs in smaller quantities, though many people are more sensitive to it than others.
+This chemical doesn’t have very many adverse health concerns when it occurs in smaller quantities, though some people may be more sensitive to it than others.
+Many materials that use formaldehyde were banned from RV use back in the day, but this isn’t the case anymore.

-There are some building materials that don’t use formaldehyde, and you can always purchase an RV that uses fewer wood-based products.
+Most materials used in RV manufacturing are purchased at a wholesale or budget cost.
+And most budget-friendly building materials are made with formaldehyde.
+There are some building materials that don’t use formaldehyde, and you can always purchase an RV with fewer wood-based products.
 Aluminum trailers are a good way to go, along with fiberglass rigs.

 So you’ve brought your new RV home, installed your home furnishings and brand new RV curtains– and everything stinks.
 You want to get rid of your RV smell, and fast- here’s what you can do to help with this process!